- Nicolaus Copernicus 1473-1543 Heliocentrism

 It is an orchestral work by Vivaldi that has been transcribed for organ with a few subtitles added to explain the wintry tableau Vivaldi tried to create.
 As with any good story, there is a beginning, middle, and ending, and the theme is stated at the end of the beginning section, just as it is done in a good essay, but the master saves the excitement until the end.
 It is such a good story, you won't want it to end.
 I think this is the way Vivaldi and Mozart prayed.
 God put so much inside them that they had to let it out.

 I tutor a 7-year-old genius, and he has so much inside his head, he has to get it out.
 He will if it is God's will.
 He is extremely sensitive, which is to be encouraged to the fullest.
 Public school tried to curb him, and thanks be to God, he was able to start homeschooling.
 I am grateful to participate in his education.
 It is an understatement to say that I admire his genius.
 It is rapturous.

 This church in Spain is graced by geometry and fine acoustics, the application of which is present in many aspects of modern society, such as the audio and noise control industries.
 The plaque on the organ reads Me fecit Gerhard Grenzing - I, Gerhard Grenzing, made this organ.
+See the figures holding up the organ.
 10 mins